brianglass/anastasis/files/6_september.md

 Theotokion.

-Gabriel came bringing you the Â‘HailÂ’ from on high, O All-pure; with him therefore we cry aloud: Hail Gate, through which Christ alone has passed, the God who saves humanity.
+Gabriel came bringing you the ‘Hail’ from on high, O All-pure; with him therefore we cry aloud: Hail Gate, through which Christ alone has passed, the God who saves humanity.

 ****